If you are talking to your friend on Facebook, there are 3 people who know about the conversation- you, your friend, and Mark Zuckerberg.

 3. Display Advertising:

 Display Advertising works on the same framework as Search Ads, the main difference being that Search Ads are just shown on search engines while display ads are displayed on other websites which have allocated some website space to earn revenue from ads.
 Such ads contain visual media and a ‘call to action’ (text/buttons meant to make the user perform a desired action) which redirect the user to a certain page on the business’s website known as the landing page.
+The optimized and aesthetically designed landing page is one of the essential decision making factor for your potential buyers.
+Read this quick guide from Truepush on how to use the product images to grow your sales.

 Another difference between Display Ads and Search Ads is that Search Ads are shown on the basis of the keywords/keyphrase entered by the user whereas Display Ads are targeted to the potential consumers on the basis of different targeting parameters such as demographics, interests, purchase behaviour etc.